-WLD 116 - Industrail Safety.
+- WLD 116 Industrial Safety.
 Personal and team safety; safe use of hand and power tools of the trade; safe testing procedures; safe dress and habits; safe handling of the materials of the trade; use of firefighting equipment; administering first aid.
 Thirty hours instruction.
-One semester hour.
-WLD 118 - Blueprint Reading and Sketching.
+One semester hour. - WLD 118 Blueprint Reading and Sketching.
 Freehand sketch views of objects; read symbols as applied to the trade; read scales and dimensions; prepare shop sketches and read working drawings as applied to the trade.
 Sixty hours instruction.
 Two semester hours.

-RELATED VOCATIONAL TRADE COURSES (Jefferson Davis Campus)
+RELATED VOCATIONAL TRADE COURSES

 - RV 100 Blueprint Reading (Part I).
 This unit of instruction includes basic concepts of blueprint reading as pertains to the construction trades.
 Basic sketching and design, understanding of symbols and their uses.
 Two semester hours.
-(60 hours instruction) - RV 101 Applied Mathematics (Part I).
+(20 Clock Hours) - RV 101 Applied Mathematics (Part I).
 This unit of instruction consists of addition, subtraction, multiplication and division of whole numbers, fractions, ratio and percentage.
 Introduction to basic equations.
 Two semester hours.
-(60 hours instruction) - RV 102 Industrial Safety.
+(20 Clock Hours) - RV 102 Industrial Safety.
 Proper care and maintenance of hand and shop tools, principles of first aid, laws pertaining to the Occupational Safety and Health Act (OSHA).
 Conducting of safety inspections.
 Two semester hours.
-(60 hours instruction) - RV 103 Communicative Skills.
+(20 Clock Hours) - RV 103 Communicative Skills.
 Techniques of business writing, fundamentals of speech, evaluation of technical materials, letters of introduction.
 Two semester hours.
-(60 hours instruction) - RV 200 Blueprint Reading (Part II).
+(20 Clock Hours) - RV 200 Blueprint Reading (Part II).
 Design and construction of blueprints associated and related to the construction trades from a machine and mechanical standpoint.
 Two semester hours.
-(60 hours instruction) - RV 201 Applied Mathematics (Part II).
-Square root, powers of ten, introduction to linear equations, positive and negative numbers, algebraic functions, logarithms, trigometric and geometric functions.
+(20 Clock Hours) - RV 201 Applied Mathematics (Part II).
+Square root, powers of ten, Introduction to linear equations, positive and negative numbers, algebraic functions, logarithms, trigometric and geometric functions.
 Two semester hours.
-(60 hours instruction) - RV 202 Cost Estimating.
+(20 Clock Hours) - RV 202 Cost Estimating.
 Extracting of information from blueprints and specifications sheets to determine total time and materials required.
 Use of cost estimation forms, writing of total cost estimates, preparing bid sheets.
 Two semester hours.
-(60 hours instruction) - RV 203 Small Business Management.
+(20 Clock Hours) - RV 203 Small Business Management.
 Procedures involved in the making of contractual agreements, administration techniques of managing business, steps involved in setting up a small business, forms required, tax laws, state laws and federal laws.
 Two semester hours.
-(60 hours instruction)
+(20 Clock Hours)